Yanivridel/SWProject/README.md

 # Final Project in Software Engineering at HIT   [<img src="./projectIcon.jpg" width="65" height="65"/>](./projectIcon.jpg)

-Welcome to my final project for the Software Engineering course at HIT.
+Welcome to my final project for the Software Engineering course at HIT. <br>
 This project focuses on developing an online teaching system for private and group lessons.

 ## Project Overview
 - **First Half**: Requirements document for the system.